kaydansky/private-diary-pwa/README.md

 - **Works on phone without installing anything**: Just add to home screen for native app experience
 - **Native app experience**: Runs in fullscreen mode without browser UI when installed
 - **Cross-platform**: Works identically on Android, iOS, Windows, Mac, and Linux

+## 🚀 Getting Started

+### 🌐 Online Access
+1. **Visit the app**: Go to https://kaydansky.github.io/private-diary-pwa
+2. **Start immediately**: No registration, downloads, or setup required
+3. **Your data stays local**: Even though the app is hosted online, all your diary entries are stored only on your device

+### 📱 Add to Home Screen
+**Android (Chrome/Edge):**
+1. Visit the app URL in your browser
+2. Tap the menu (⋮) → "Add to Home Screen" or "Install App"
+3. Confirm installation
+4. Launch from your home screen like any native app

+**iOS (Safari):**
+1. Visit the app URL in Safari
+2. Tap the Share button (□↗) → "Add to Home Screen"
+3. Confirm installation
+4. Launch from your home screen

+**Desktop (Chrome/Edge):**
+1. Visit the app URL
+2. Click the install icon (⊕) in the address bar
+3. Or go to Settings → "Install Private Diary"

+### 🔒 Privacy Note
+Even though the app is accessed via a public URL, **all your diary entries remain 100% private and local to your device**.
+The online hosting only delivers the app code - your personal data never leaves your device.

+### ✍️ Using the App
+1. **Start writing**: Click on today's date and hit "Add Entry"
+2. **Add images**: Click "Image" button to upload photos or take pictures
+3. **Navigate**: Use the calendar to browse different dates
+4. **Search**: Use the search box to find specific entries
+5. **Share selected day entries**: Click "Share" button next to "Add Entry" one
+6. **Share single entry**: Click 3 dots next to an entry → "Share"
+7. **Edit entry**: Click 3 dots next to an entry → "Edit"
+8. **Delete entry**: Click 3 dots next to an entry → "Delete"
+9. **Image actions**: Long-press (mobile) or right-click (desktop) images for options
+10. **Export/Import**: Click 3 dots menu (top-right) → "Export" or "Import"
+11. **Month export**: Click export icon (•) next to month name for month-specific backup
+12. **Customize**: Toggle between light and dark themes via 3 dots menu

 ## ✨ Features